tangible-landscape/grass-tangible-landscape/README.md

 Tangible Landscape
 ==================
-This README describes the installation of new version of Tangible Landscape which runs on Linux (Ubuntu) and Mac (OS X Yosemite).
+This README describes the installation of Tangible Landscape which runs on Linux (Ubuntu) and Mac.
 This repository contains also older, unsupported, version running solely on MS Windows.

 Dependencies:
 -------------